 Orchid mixes are made to allow tons of air to circulate around the roots of your plant.

 They usually include lots of chunky materials such as bark, moss, and coco coir.
 In addition to using it to pot orchids, it’s an excellent medium for growing most types of epiphytes.

-Amazon carries eight-quart bags of Miracle-Gro Orchid Potting Mix.
+Walmart carries eight-quart bags of Miracle-Gro Orchid Potting Mix.